Business Idea Validation

-Here’s is our workflow to perform a serie of tests/experiments/learning experiences to progressively reduce risk and uncertainties:
+Here is the workflow we use to perform a series of tests/experiments/learning experiences in order to progressively reduce risk and uncertainties:

-Our workflow is heavily inspired in Lean concepts and its learn-build-measure cycle so we can offer you two possible paths:
+Our workflow is heavily inspired in Lean concepts and its learn-build-measure cycle, and based on it, we can offer you two possible paths:

-The first one is for those entrepreneurs that needs to define their customer in descriptive terms and write down the problem to be solved before start with the validation stage.
-We can help you with both and also, with the list of assumptions you have done that could lead to the success or failure of the entrepreneur.
+The first one is for those entrepreneurs that need to define their customer in descriptive terms and write down the problem to be solved before starting with the validation stage.
+We can help you with both.
+Also, having a list of assumptions could lead to the success or failure of the entrepreneurship.

-The second path is thought for those that have an “intuitive solution” when they arrive to us and want to start the validation from there.
+The second path is ideal for those that have an “intuitive solution” when they first come to us and want to start the validation stage from there.

 If learning is the essential unit of progress for start-ups, any effort that is not absolutely necessary for learning what customers want should be eliminated.
 So how do we do that?

-Minimum Viable Product: is that product which has just those features (and no more) that allows you to ship a product that resonates with early adopters; some of whom will pay you money or give you feedback.
+Minimum Viable Product: it's that product which has just the essential features (and no more) that allows you to ship a product that resonates with early adopters - some of whom will pay you money or give you feedback.

-Hollow (concierge) MVP: looks and feels like a full product on its surface, but it’s being faked on the back end.
+Hollow (concierge) MVP: it looks and feels like a full product on the surface but it’s being faked on the back end.
 This approach is great for a non-technical founder looking for a robust proof of concept.
 It's called concierge because it could be done delivering your product through a physical service, hand-holding the customer.
-This method has also been referred to as Wizard of Oz, ie. faking the product with as little technology as possible.
+This method has also been referred to as Wizard of Oz, i.e. faking the product with as little technology as possible.

 Working MVP: it is a real implementation of the final product, working right as the user expect.
-However, the cleverness here is to choose the right functions (that’s why it’s so important to have the prioritized list of functionalities) to add value without too much cost.
+However, the smart approach here is to choose the right features (that’s why it’s so important to have the prioritized list of functionalities) to add value without too much cost.

-- Mobile MVP: it is a working software developed in a technology that let you run the same developed app in any device (Iphone, Android, tablets, and a really long etc.).
-You can see more here.
+- Mobile MVP: it is a working software developed in a technology that lets you run the same developed app in any device (Iphone, Android, tablets, and a really long etcetera).

-Ad-words, Facebook, Linkedin campaigns: Target publicity campaigns to those visitors that belong to potential clients group using the most suitable of these services.
+Adwords, Facebook, Linkedin campaigns: Target publicity campaigns to those visitors that belong to potential client groups using the most suitable of these services.

 Google Analytics: useful to analyze your results and to understand what your actual conversion rate is.